How Long Do Tanning Lotions Last?

 What happens if you use an old self-tanner?

 The chemicals in an expired self-tanner will not be as effective as a new self-tanner.
-Your skin might not absorb the product evenly, and this leads to blemishes and patches of darker color.

 How do you remove self-tanner?

-If you have used a self-tanner that has expired and it has left your skin patchy, then you might want to remove it.
 The best way to remove self-tanner is to exfoliate your skin with a body scrub.
-Do so gently to not damage your skin.
+Do so gently to avoid damaging your skin.

-You could also use lemon juice or white vinegar to remove the fake tan from your skin.
 Baby oil can also be applied and left on for a while before being removed along with the self-tanner.